A Million Miles in a Thousand Years

 A Story Involves Conflict, Character Transformation and Overcoming Change

-Initially we think about wanting an easy story, but no-one really remembers easy stories.
+Initially, we think about wanting an easy story, but no one really remembers easy stories.

 When we watch the news, we grieve at all the tragedy.
 But when we go to the movies, we want more of it.
 We somehow realise that great stories are told in conflict, but we are unwilling to embrace the potential greatness we are actually in.

-If the point of life is the same as a point of a story, the point if life is character transformation.
+If the point of life is the same as the point of a story, the point of life is character transformation.

 The stories we tell ourselves are very different from the stories we tell the world.
 Therefore a character is what he does.
 We only know what he does not what he thinks and feels.